Drug Treatment and Testing Orders

 - attend court on at least a monthly basis so that the Sheriff can review progress;

-- be supervised by the DTTO Team (Social Work and Health Staff).
+- be supervised by the Drug Treatment and Testing Order Team (Social Work and Health Staff).

-DTTOs have now been operating in West Lothian since 2005, and we have seen a considerable reduction in offending from offenders who have been placed on such orders and have complied with them.
-Of the people who have so far completed DTTOs, we have seen that almost all of them have demonstrated a sustained reduction in illicit drug use and have become much better at avoiding risk-taking in their drug use.
-Many people on DTTOs have showed improved physical health.
+Drug Treatment and Testing Orders have now been operating in West Lothian since 2005.
+We have seen a considerable reduction in offending from those who have been placed on such orders and have complied with them.
+Of the people who have so far completed Drug Treatment and Testing Orders, almost all of them have demonstrated a sustained reduction in alcohol or illicit drug use and have become much better at avoiding risk-taking in their drug/alcohol use.
+Many people on Drug Treatment and Testing Orders have showed improved physical health.

 - are mature enough to understand the need for change in their lives;